MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-Through this 1-D illustrative example, we will highlight the benefits of (a) adopting an adaptive linearization scheme as opposed to standard linearization scheme, (b) implementing the DRW algorithm as opposed to GRW algorithms, and (c) integrating the adaptive linearization scheme with DRW in a holistic numerical framework.
+Through this 1-D illustrative example, we will highlight the benefits of (a) adopting an adaptive fixed-point iteration scheme as opposed to standard the fixed-point iteration scheme, (b) implementing the MP-FVM algorithm as opposed to the conventional FVM method, and (c) integrating the adaptive fixed-point iteration scheme with encoder-decoder network and message passing mechanism in a holistic numerical framework.